Skip to main content

 For teams

 Building a polished Android calendar from scratch is a year and a half of engineering, design, and edge-case grinding.
-We've already done that.
-License KashCal, ship under your brand, and put the rest of the budget into the work only your team can do.
+We have already done that part.
+License KashCal and put it in your customers' hands, under your brand or on your hardware, in weeks, not quarters.

 The build-vs-buy math

-If you've scoped a native Android calendar, you already know what it costs.
+If you've scoped a native Android calendar, you know what it costs.

 Build it yourself